robx/puzzle-draw/README.md

 puzzle-draw
 ===========

-puzzle-draw is a library for drawing pencil puzzles using [Diagrams][diagrams].
+puzzle-draw is a library and command-line tool for drawing pencil puzzles using [Diagrams][diagrams].
 It aims to provide a utility layer on top of Diagrams to help with drawing arbitrary puzzles, as well as supporting several specific puzzle types directly.
 In addition, it includes functionality for parsing puzzle data from a YAML file format.

-See [puzzle-draw-cmdline][cmdline] for a command line tool that uses this.

 Examples
 --------